sabdulraheem/ecommerce-sales-analysis/README.md

-# E-commerce Sales Analysis Dashboard
+# E-commerce Sales & Business Operations Analysis

 This repository contains a comprehensive analysis of e-commerce sales and profitability data.
 The analysis highlights trends, top-performing categories, sub-categories, customer segments, and low-margin areas.
 Interactive charts are linked for detailed visualization.